wiggick/POIUtility/README.md

 Index: [optional] The zero-based index of this cell.
 By default, this will start at zero and increment for each cell.
 If you set this manually, all subsequent cells in this row will start after the previous one.

 Value: [optional] The value to be used for the cell output.
 If this is not provided, then the GeneratedContent of the cell tag will be used (space between the opening and closing tags).

+Comment: [optional] add a comment to a cell

+CommentAuthor: [optional] Specify author of comment defaults to "Apache POI"

 ColSpan: [optional] Defaults to one; allows you to create merged cells in a horizontal way.